Dovyski/cvui/docs/advanced-mouse.md

 # Mouse

-cvui has its own mouse API which facilitates the tracking of mouse clicks and cursor position, for instance.
+cvui has its own mouse API to track mouse clicks and cursor position, for instance.
 Everything related to the mouse can be accessed from `cvui::mouse()`.
 The following sections will detail all mouse information available.

 ## Cursor position